KoltsovAnton/tokpie-contract/audit/deployed_audit_en.md

-#  TKP smart contracts audit
+#  TKP smart contracts audit (deployed)

-Status - in work, last edition 2018-04-18
+Status - completed, last edition 2018-04-18

 ## General remarks

+At the time of the audit, contracts have already been placed in the main Etherium network.
 The contract code is checked for software bookmarks and critical errors that can lead to loss of money by investors.

 * For a successful participation in the ICO stages, the participant must be present in the whitelist.
 * There is a possibility of sending / using tokens before the end of the ICO.
-* The presence of a `Controller` contract does not exclude the possibility of stages without the use of this contract.

 Token TKP inherits the functionality of contracts `ERC20Basic`, `ERC20`, `BasicToken`, `StandardToken`, `MintableToken`, as well as `Ownable`, which implements the contract ownership mechanism and allows owner to install an agent that is allowed to issue tokens.